mrdigan/mrdigan/README.md

 This repository, at the time of writing, will just host a listing of tools and commands that may help with CTF challenges.
-I hope to keep it as a "live document," and ideally it will not die out like the old "tools" page I had made ([https://github.com/USCGA/tools](https://github.com/USCGA/tools)).

 ---------------
 # Table of Contents